 The term Remote Desktop refers to a computer that connects remotely to another, shares control of its mouse and keyboard, and views its display.
 Remote Desktop is commonly accessed through port 3389.

 You can create a remote desktop connection with an operating system utility, such as the Remote Desktop included with Windows Professional versions.

 The Remote Desktop included with Windows 7 Starter, Home Basic, and Home Premium cannot act as a host.
 It may still be used to remotely access another computer, but those machines cannot connect to the local computer.
-Hosting from one of these versions of Windows requires a third party program, like the programs mentioned above.
+Hosting from one of these versions of Windows requires a third-party program, like those mentioned above.

-How do I open a Remote Desktop connection?
+How do I open a Windows Remote Desktop Connection?

-To open Remote Desktop, click the Start button, type remote desktop, and click on Remote Desktop connection.
-In the remote connection window (shown below), type the computer address you want to remotely connect to and the user name you want to use.
-For advanced options like those shown below, click Show Options at the bottom of the window.
+In the Remote Desktop Connection window, type the computer address you want to remotely connect to and the user name you want to use.
+For advanced options, like those shown below, click Show Options at the bottom of the window.